samvimes01/samvimes01/README.md

 ## Hi there 👋

 #### I'm Oleksandr.
 I am working as Fronted developer.
-I'm using Angular, Ionic, Capacitor, Fastlane.
+I'm using Angular, Ionic, Capacitor, Node.js and Go.
 I worked as a Fullstack Software developer (used AngularJs, Cordova/Capacior, Node.js/Express, MongoDB).
-I'm a creative web developer with more than 4 years of strong experience in Front-end Development, Back-end Development areas with a willingness to learn and practice Single Page apps, PWA, and hybrid mobile apps.
+I'm a creative web developer with more than 5 years of strong experience in Front-end Development, Back-end Development areas with a willingness to learn and practice Single Page apps, PWA, and hybrid mobile apps.
-I have good practical skills in HTML5/CSS, JavaScript, TypeScript, AngularJs, Angular 2+, React,  Node.js, MongoDB.
+I have good practical skills in HTML5/CSS, JavaScript, TypeScript, AngularJs, Angular 2+, Node.js, MongoDB.
+I heve some experience in React and Go.
 I'm also very interested in Dart and Flutter.

 ![](https://img.shields.io/badge/Editor-VSCode-informational?style=flat&logo=visualstudiocode&logoColor=white&color=blue)
 ![](https://img.shields.io/badge/Editor-Android%20Studio-informational?style=flat&logo=androidstudio&logoColor=white&color=blue)